SarahSchrevens/MDA_project/README.md

 To get more weather data, the following source was used:
 - [wunderground](https://www.wunderground.com/weather/be/leuven/50.88,4.70)
 ## 2️⃣ Weather_Data_preprocessing
-The used meteo data source is [here](https://rdr.kuleuven.be/dataset.xhtml?persistentId=doi:10.48804/SSRN3F) To obtain past weather data, a selection of 7 weather stations near Naamsestraat (LC:065,087,102,109,112,117,118) was made.
+The used meteo data source is [here](https://rdr.kuleuven.be/dataset.xhtml?persistentId=doi:10.48804/SSRN3F)<br />
+To obtain past weather data, a selection of 7 weather stations near Naamsestraat (LC:065,087,102,109,112,117,118) was made.<br />
 These stations were used to create an averaged weather dataset.

 ## 3️⃣ Noise_modelling